Supply Chain Forecasting Software

 - How different vendors approach lifecycle planning and a novel approach to lifecycle forecasting, which significantly reduces the effort involved.

 - How to determine what component of your product database is unforecastable, and what to do about unforecastable products.

 - Why big consulting companies often cannot help you select the appropriate forecasting application for your needs.

 - How Lean applies to forecasting.

-- How the Lewandowski forecast algorithm relates to forecast simulation.
+- How the Lewandowski forecast algorithm relates to forecasting simulation.

 - Why supply chain and product database simplification is critical to improving forecast accuracy.

-- Why it is important to produce a naive forecast (as a simulation) for determining how to leverage best fit functionality.
+- Why it is essential to produce a naive forecast (as a simulation) for determining how to leverage best-fit functionality.